-The Problem: Just because you develop new, more efficient process and build a great system that simplifies and automates the financial and/or planning process doesn't mean everyone is going to wholeheartedly jump on board.
+The Problem: Just because you build a great system that simplifies and automates the planning process doesn't mean everyone is going to wholeheartedly jump on board.

 The Remedy: Proactively manage the change.
-CFOs usually cannot personally manage CPM projects, but they can make sure that everyone involved is aligned on what success looks like.
+CFOs usually cannot personally manage IPM projects, but they can make sure that everyone involved is aligned on what success looks like.
 These success criteria should be the common thread that ties every project decision together.
 Establish a partnership between the CIO and CFO from the outset.
 Based on our experience, CFOs must lead the change, but they can't be successful without IT's help.
 The CFO and CIO should be aligned on the overall roadmap and the resource and timeline constraints associated with the plan.
 Develop plans for stakeholder involvement, communication and training.
 Goals, priorities and success factors should be communicated top-down, starting with the CFO and CIO.
 No one should ever have to ask the question "Who is in charge of this Performance Management project."
 It should always be evident that the CFO is in the driver's seat.